LearnYouSomeComputer/Tools-For-Programming/14-Typesetting-with-LaTeX.md

 [^logo]: Besides having a nifty command for printing out its own logo, of course.
 [^thrice]: Sometimes twice, and sometimes thrice! `pdflatex` is a one-pass parser and, well, some things just can't be done in one pass.
 Yes, this is poor design.
 [^caret]: Usually `\^` and `\~` are used to write accents on letters; for instance, `\~n` renders like ñ.
+[^further-reading]: See [this essay](http://www.practicallyefficient.com/2017/10/13/from-boiling-lead-and-black-art.html) for more about the history of mathematical typesetting.